View data with a chart and drill down

 The following walkthrough shows you how to:

-- Re-visualize the table (data grid) as a bar chart.
+- Re-visualize the table as a bar chart.

-- Drill down and drill up on the chart.
+- Drill down and drill up on the data.

-The Adventure Works for SQL Server 2012 database is used as an example.
+The Adventure Works SQL database is used as an example.

 2.1.
 Create a new dashboard